Bridge chapels were once a common feature of major bridges throughout Britain

 Mostly built during the 14th or 15th centuries, they were often chantry chapels where prayers were said for the souls of the founders and benefactors of the bridge and also provided a place for travellers and pilgrims to attend mass and pray for a safe journey.

-The oldest and most elaborate bridge chapel.
+Wakefield : The most elaborate bridge chapel.
 The stonework was richly carved by Yorkshire craftsmen, particularly on the west front which was divided into five panels containing depictions of the Annunciation, the Nativity, the Resurrection, Ascension and the Coronation of the Virgin.
 The chapel was restored by George Gilbert Scott in the 1840s, and he replaced rather than repaired the frontage.